CityPASS® Scrapbook

 For Kids

-Take a spin on the carousel, hop on the Zoo Train, and climb to new heights on the rock wall with an All-Day Rides Wristband.
+Take a spin on the Endangered Species Carousel or hop on the Norfolk Southern Zoo Train with an All-Day Rides Wristband.

 Experience the Zoo from the perspective of animal tree-dwellers!
-Zig, zag, climb, walk, and balance in the Treetop Trail presented by Kaiser Permanente.
-The aerial playground lets guests navigate a series of rope ladders, bridges, nets and tightrope-style foot lines on a two-level challenge.
+Zig, zag, climb, walk, and balance on Treetop Trail presented by Kaiser Permanente.
+The aerial playground lets guests navigate a series of rope ladders, bridges, nets, and tightrope-style foot lines on a two-level challenge.
+Little adventurers can try Treetop Tykes Trail.
+Additional purchase required.

 Wild Encounters